How we have supported Women and Girls so far

 The flagship grantee of this fund is SAFE Ireland, the national social change agency working on domestic violence in Ireland.
 Our generous donors have given almost €350,000 to support SAFE Ireland in its work.
 Other grantees include local women’s refugees and rape crisis centres in almost every county in Ireland.

-In addition, the fund has significantly supported the work of Women for Election, who’s aim is to inspire and equip women to succeed in Irish politics.
+In addition, the fund has significantly supported the work of Women for Election, whose aim is to inspire and equip women to succeed in Irish politics.